CONUS experiment: Science principles and motivation

-As the first experiment worldwide, the COHERENT experiment was able to experimentally prove the existence of coherent elastic neutrino nucleus scattering in 2017.
+As the first experiment worldwide, the COHERENT Collaboration was able to experimentally prove the existence of coherent elastic neutrino-nucleus scattering in 2017.
 Herein, it used a relatively high energy neutrino beam in comparison with reactor neutrinos.
 Further complementary studies at lower energies in the fully coherent regime are yet to come.
 Examining this low energy neutrino region is the main goal of the CONUS project.